iotaledger/wasp/documentation/docs/guide/chains_and_nodes/running-a-node.md

   Each Wasp node publishes important events via a [Nanomsg](https://nanomsg.org/) message stream (just like ZMQ is used in IRI).
 Possibly, in the future, [ZMQ](https://zeromq.org/) and [MQTT](https://mqtt.org/) publishers will be supported too.

   Any Nanomsg client can subscribe to the message stream.
-In Go you can use the `packages/subscribe` package provided in Wasp for this.
+In Go, you can use the `packages/subscribe` package provided in Wasp for this.

   The Publisher port can be configured in `config.json` with the `nanomsg.port`